Latest United Way Equity Data Series Examines Educational Disparities Across Region

 United Way’s Equity Data Series identifies disparities through the lens of the organization’s Steps to Success framework, a set of nine priority areas that guides the organization’s work in the community.
 The education data focuses on three Steps: Kindergarten Readiness, Third Grade Reading and High School Graduation.

-In 2019, United Way announced $2.9 million in community investments for 2020-2022 aligned with the Steps to Success.
-The organization and its Board of Directors recently re-committed to the funding cycle, $1.8 million of which supports programs at local nonprofits in the education-related Steps.
+In 2019, United Way announced $8.7 million in community investments for 2020-2022 aligned with the Steps to Success. $4.35 million of these investments support programs at local nonprofits in the education-related Steps.

 “Inequities in education have existed for a long time, and the pandemic has exacerbated the problem.
 Despite extraordinary efforts among our local teachers and administrators – as well as heroic efforts among parents – we expect the pandemic to decelerate students’ academic achievement at all levels,” said James Taylor, president and CEO of United Way of Greater Richmond & Petersburg.
 “At United Way, we fund and partner with local nonprofits that seek to help underserved students across the region make up for lost time and keep them from falling further behind.”